 So we’ve got coherence, we’ve got the wavelength…what else is missing?

 Hair growth treatment sessions with the Theradome only last 20 minutes.
 Why?
-Simply because that’s how long it takes for our glowing, healing, coherent laser beams to deliver an optimal energy dosage to the base of your hair follicles.
+That’s how long it takes for our coherent laser beams to deliver an optimal energy dosage to your hair follicles.
 Think of a proper energy dosage as you think of medication.
-You would never take a different dose of medication than otherwise prescribed by your physician– well, at least, we hope not.
+You would never take a different dose of medication than your doctor prescribed.

-To summarize everything, the Theradome LH80 PRO uses 80 proprietary lasers that penetrate the scalp and reach the base of hair follicles.
+To summarize everything, the Theradome PRO LH80 and EVO LH40 use proprietary lasers to penetrate the scalp and reach the base of hair follicles.
 Should you forget everything else in this article, please at least remember this part.
 The most important concept of laser hair therapy is that coherent laser light must reach the base of hair follicles for effective stimulation.
-The Theradome helmet ensures this is achieved with an optimized wavelength, an optimal energy dosage and with the proper treatment time.
+The Theradome achieves this with an optimized wavelength, an optimal energy dosage, and the proper treatment time.